reanimate-school/2024-reanimate.school/content/organisers.md

 > Research professional, Concordia University

 Gabriel C. Ullmann is a research support professional at the Next-Generation Cities Institute at Concordia University in Montreal.
 Currently, he is a member of the development team for CityLayers, a web-enabled smart cities simulation platform.
 Throughout his Master's program, his research focus centered on Game Engine Architecture, and his thesis involved a comprehensive analysis of notable game engines like Unreal, CryEngine, and Godot.
 His research interests also include Software Architecture Recovery, Video Game Development, and Artificial Intelligence.

+# Laurent Voisard
+> Master's student, Concordia University

+Laurent Voisard completed his bachelor's degree in Computer Science: Computer Games Co-op program at Concordia University in 2024.
+He has freshly started his Master's degree (MACs) in Software Engineering at Concordia University.
+Laurent started his research academic path in the Summer 2023 thanks to a NSERC USRA research award, and published two AR/VR papers since then.
+Now, Laurent turns to study fundamental systems in video games, specifically looking at his favourite genre: Action-RPGs in the likes of the Diablo series.